kahikatea-2024/brdge-app/README.md

 ### General file management

 Break down components as much as you reasonably can following the guideline here: https://www.componentdriven.org/#how\
-For smaller blocks use: /client/components/UI\
+For smaller blocks use: /client/components/UI/[UI Element Name]/ElementName.tsx\
-For page elements use: /client/components/[component name]\
+For page elements use: /client/components/[component name]/ComponentName.tsx\
-For page layouts use /client/pages/[page name]
+For page layouts use /client/pages/[page name]/PageName.tsx

+Every UI element should have a story file associated with it in the same subfolder.

 You can find the server running on [http://localhost:3000](http://localhost:3000) and the client running on [http://localhost:5173](http://localhost:5173).